yiisoft/yii2-httpclient/docs/guide/topics-debug.md

 Using the HTTP Client DebugPanel
 ================================

-The yii2 HTTP Client  extension provides a debug panel that can be integrated with the yii debug module and shows the executed HTTP requests.
+The Yii 2 HTTP Client extension provides a debug panel that can be integrated with the Yii 2 Debug Module and shows the executed HTTP requests.

-Add the following to you application config to enable it (if you already have the debug module enabled, it is sufficient to just add the panels configuration):
+Add the following to you application config to enable it (if you already have the Debug Module enabled, it is sufficient to just add the panels configuration):

 ```php